 For most agency founders, the shares were acquired at incorporation for a nominal value.
 Perhaps £100.
 If you sell for £1 million, your gain is £999,900.

-If you qualify for Business Asset Disposal Relief (BADR), formerly known as Entrepreneurs' Relief, you pay 14% on the first £1m of gains.
+If you qualify for Business Asset Disposal Relief (BADR), formerly known as Entrepreneurs' Relief, you pay 18% on the first £1m of gains.
 That is a lifetime limit.
-Above £1 million, you pay 20% (or 24% from April 2025 if the rumoured changes materialise, but we are working with current rates for now).
+Above £1 million, you pay 24% as a higher rate taxpayer.

 Let us run the numbers on a typical agency exit.